-The heart of any city is where a majority of its population lives.
-Contrarily, outskirts are where the majority of the food for the city's residents is grown.
+The heart of any city is where the majority of its population lives.
+Contrarily, outskirts are where the majority of the food for the city’s residents is grown.
 This (literal) gap between the produce and its users has made the latter lose value and appreciation for their food and for the farmers who grow them.

 One way to counter the further spread of this problem is agricultural urbanism.
 As the name suggests, it is the amalgamation of agriculture with urban or city planning.

 There is only one goal for agricultural urbanism- merging food production with its consumer’s cities.
 Apart from the areas where food is grown, spaces like farmer’s markets, shared gardens, restaurants, shops, and open plazas where produce is sold will also be accommodated.

 There are many ways to integrate agriculture into the present cityscape.
 Given below are a few practical strategies that all cities have the ability to implement to create a greener envelope.